 If the user has completed the test, moderators can then complete the test, and both parties can exit the room.
 If the tester leaves the room during the test (for example: unexpectedly disconnects, has network issues, etc.) or fails to complete the task, the moderator can conclude the session with different markings.

 Completed sessions are visible under the test dashboard.
 Recordings can then be downloaded to make them more accessible for your team.
 From here, audio files can also be converted to text.

 Note: Transcription is currently available only for English-speaking sessions.
 If the tester was talking in foreign languages, we can’t guarantee the transcription quality.

 Sharewell’s dashboard shows the number of sessions that have taken place and the average duration for these tests.
 If you have fulfilled your goal, you can mark the test as completed.

 Researchers still need concentrated information on how real-world customers navigate.
-Moderated online tests in a live format are an excellent opportunity to achieve similar results as it is with offline testing.
+Moderated usability testing tool in a live format is an excellent opportunity to achieve similar results as it is with offline testing.